PoC Guide: Protecting Gateway Virtual Servers with WAF, Bot, and Advanced Authentication Policies

 From Security > Citrix Bot Management > Profiles, select Add to create a new Bot Management Profile.
 Give the profile a descriptive name and select the previously created signature set.

-Once the profile is created, select it to edit the advanced profile settings.
+Select the profile to edit the advanced settings.

 Add IP Reputation from the right column and check the box to enable it.